-5.1 The Officer must appraise the purchase, in a manner commensurate with its complexity and value and taking into account any guidance in the Purchasing Guide available on the Intranet by:
+5.1 The Officer must appraise the purchase, in a manner commensurate with its complexity and value and taking into account any guidance in the Purchasing Guide available on the IntranetProcurement Strategy by:

-- taking into account the requirements from any relevant management review or Audit review - appraising the need for the expenditure and its priority - defining the objectives of the purchase - assessing the risks associated with the purchase and how to manage them - considering what procurement method is most likely to achieve the purchasing objectives, including internal or external sourcing, partnering, packaging strategy and collaborative procurement arrangements with another local authority, government department, statutory undertaker or public service purchasing consortium - consulting users as appropriate about the proposed procurement method, contract standards and performance and user satisfaction monitoring - drafting the terms and conditions that are to apply to the proposed contract - setting out these matters in writing if the total value of the purchase exceeds £50,000.
+- taking into account the requirements from any relevant management review or Audit review - appraising the need for the expenditure and its priority - defining the objectives of the purchase - assessing the risks associated with the purchase and how to manage them - considering what procurement method is most likely to achieve the purchasing objectives, including internal or external sourcing, partnering, packaging strategy and collaborative procurement arrangements with another local authority, government department, statutory undertaker or public service purchasing consortium - ensure the evaluation methodology for any procurement process must not disadvantage any group of economic operator, including Small / Medium Sized Enterpises or new / start up companies, in any aspect of the evaluation including but not limited to reference checks and financial assessments". - consulting users as appropriate about the proposed procurement method, contract standards and performance and user satisfaction monitoring - drafting the terms and conditions that are to apply to the proposed contract - setting out these matters in writing if the total value of the purchase exceeds £50,000.